 Constants

 Constants in Huff contracts are not included in the contract's storage; Instead, they are able to be called within the contract at compile time.
-Constants can be bytes (32 max), FREE_STORAGE_POINTER, a built-in function, or an arithmetic expression.
+Constants can be bytes (32 max), string literals, FREE_STORAGE_POINTER, a built-in function, or an arithmetic expression.
 A FREE_STORAGE_POINTER constant will always represent an unused storage slot in the contract.

 In order to push a constant to the stack, use bracket notation: [CONSTANT]